daviddalpiaz/pylahman/lahman-readme.txt

   Batting                Batting statistics
   Pitching               Pitching statistics
   Fielding               Fielding statistics
-  FieldingOF             Outfield position data for years where LF/CF/RF fielding data is available FieldingOFsplit        LF/CF/RF game played splits for all years, including those where LF/CF/RF fielding data is not available
+  FieldingOF             Outfield position data for years where LF/CF/RF fielding data is available, until 1955 FieldingOFsplit        LF/CF/RF game played splits for all years, including those where LF/CF/RF fielding data is not available

-  Appearances            Details on the positions a player appeared at Managers               Managerial statistics
+  Appearances            Details on the positions a player appeared during a season Managers               Managerial statistics

 It is supplemented by these tables: